-13.1.1 Promoting Equity
+13.1.1 Inclusion, Diversity, Equity, and Access (IDEA)

-If the CPE Provider is currently offering CPE, are principles of equity incorporated?
-See Policy 11.
-If so, how? (open-ended question)
+If the CPE Provider is currently offering CPE, are IDEA principles incorporated?
+If so, how?
+Some resources can be found on CDR's website. (open-ended question)

 13.1.2 Quality Improvement (Benchmarking QI)